Enter your email address in the box to the right of this page to receive email updates from Employment Talk as and when new content is published.

 Welcome to Allen & Overy’s Employment Talk blog, sharing with you our views and insights into the latest trends, risks and developments with HR boardroom issues and employment law and practice.

-23 June 2017 Sarah Henchoz
+23 November 2017 Sarah Henchoz

 While very few line managers relish the prospect of giving employees the hard facts about their poor performance, the latest decision from the EAT in Rawlinson v Brightside is a salutary lesson that dressing up a termination as something else to try and soften the blow is not necessarily the best option and could result › Read More

 11 August 2017 Andrew Cork

 The Supreme Court has ruled in two cases on the issue of whether new legislation has retrospective effect on pension rights.
 One case covers same-sex couples.
 The other case looks at part-timers.
 The Court ruled that the restriction in UK legislation allowing a surviving civil partner’s pension rights to be based on the member’s pension › Read More